| |

-There is much controversy surrounding the striking of these pieces which have resulted in 2 competing theories.
-The first, originally espoused by Walter Breen and still championed by Robert W. Julian and Craig Sholley, states that the original issue of 1836 was struck in die alignment I on 416 grain planchets containing 89.24% silver and that the second original issue of March 1837 was struck in die alignment II on 412.5 grain planchets containing 90% silver.
+There is much controversy surrounding the striking of these pieces which has resulted in 2 competing theories.
+The first, originally espoused by Walter Breen and still championed by Robert W. Julian, states that the original issue of 1836 was struck in die alignment I on 416 grain planchets containing 89.24% silver and that the second original issue of March 1837 was struck in die alignment II on 412.5 grain planchets containing 90% silver.
 Any other alignment is a circa 1850s or later restrike.
 We recommend reading their article in the July 31, 2007 edition of Numismatic News for more on this.

 Many numismatists saw problems with this original theory.
 The 3 major issues are enumerated below.